 The QP was able to integrate not only the 16 diamond drill holes completed by the Company in 2021, but also incorporated 10,508 assay results from 549 diamond drill holes totalling 21,541 metres within the mineralized wireframes.
-This was possible since the Company has the extensive historical database that includes both production and exploration data.
+This was possible since the Company has developed a comprehensive database that includes both historical production and exploration data.

-The multiple subvertical mineralized shears that comprise the new Wenot deposit are consistent with the material historically mined in the overlying pit, and further, drilling provided evidence that these zones remain open at depth and along strike.
-Wenot is located approximately 400 m south of the past-producing Fennell open pit that hosts a historic resource.
+The multiple near-vertical mineralized shears that comprise the new Wenot deposit are consistent with that mined historically from the overlying deposit, and further, the new drilling provides evidence that these zones remain open at depth and along strike.